-Best Place to Stay In Barcelona Spain: By Areas and Hotels
+Where to Stay In Barcelona Spain: Best Areas and Hotels

 Barcelona is a hugely popular tourist city.
 It is located on the northeast coast of Spain looking out onto the Mediterranean.
 It is very important to the Spanish economy and home to one of the world’s most famous football teams.

 As a former host of the Olympics and filled with cultural and historic landmarks, Barcelona is a city that visitors will love.
 Who knows, one day its most famous landmark, Gaudi’s La Sagrada Familia (the Cathedral) might be finished?
 Work began in 1882 and estimates say it may be finished this decade.

 Barcelona is a city with a population of over 1.5 million, and more than 5 million in the greater metropolitan area.
 Such cities need good transport infrastructure and Barcelona obliges.
 It means that getting around within the City is easy.

 The international airport is less than 10 miles distant from the City Center.
 Connections into the center are good and regular.
 There is even a metro which adds to the ease of getting around Barcelona while the City Pass is a great benefit to tourists.

 Tourists are well catered for.
 Free maps give first-time visitors all the information anyone might need.
 Each of the major landmarks are accessible by buses which stop to allow visitors to get off and take a closer look.

 The result is that visitors can be selective about where to book accommodation.
 Many like to be in the heart of a city they are visiting but that can mean higher hotel prices.
 Some may want to have a hotel right on the coast while others may want to be within walking distance of the best nightlife.